 Privacy is Taking a Hit

-Dealing with privacy regulations and guidelines has always been a challenge for companies, but it’s key to a great customer experience.
+Dealing with data privacy regulations and guidelines has always been a challenge for companies, but it’s key to a great customer experience.
 Unfortunately, dealing with the challenges of the pandemic took priority over privacy this past year, with the report showing a slight drop in privacy compliance overall.
 More concerning was the more significant decrease in companies trying to meet the baseline legal requirements for privacy (from 28% down to 22%).

 We’re Getting There